canada-ca/canada-ca.github.io/_posts/2019-11-15-micro-mission.md

 published: true
 draft: true
 lang: en
-alt: "A micro-mission, why it’s worth a try."
+alt: "Micro-missions"
-description: "Have you seen micro-mission offers come along and wondered if it was worth it?"
+description: "Have you seen micro-mission offers come along and wondered if it was worth it?
+My answer: definitely!"
 ---

 <style>